They say that you can’t step in the same river twice.

 All the color was washed away in an instant.
 The sun had gone out for the night, leaving me deserted in an expanse of gray, lonely shadows with ghostly silhouettes only ever so faintly visible in the furthest corners of the room.
 I could hardly see my hand in front of my face, so thick was the blanket of darkness that draped the frosty air.
 But I still knew where I was from the silhouettes alone.

-I basically lived inside the studio now.
+I ate, slept, basically lived inside the studio now.
 Whenever I wasn’t being visited by my friends paying their deepest respects and offering their condolences – or I just couldn’t bear to see another of their faces.
-The sound-proof walls had become my barrier against the pain and sorrow that besieged me every hour I remained awake.
+The sound-proof walls had become my fortress against the pain and sorrow that relentlessly besieged me every hour I remained awake.
 Here, I could create my own world where the only sounds I heard were those that he made, as if he was still inside there with me.

 The night seemed to drag on endlessly as I put pen to paper and finger to knob inside the studio.
 My last dream sequence was filled with such creative energy that it impelled me to discharge it.
 Scattered fragments of ideas from many years of blood, sweat and tears shed together flashed through my mind like strobe lights painting a Jackson Pollock.
 I could not even begin to fathom putting them all together on my own.
 Because I never had to.

-Here had been the place where we worked out all of our music together, one idea excited by the other’s to trigger a fusion reaction whose potential was without limit.
+Here had been the place where we worked out all of our music together, one idea excited by the other to trigger a fusion reaction whose potential was without limit.
 But now I have to get used to composing alone.
 He always elevated all of my greatest ideas even further, and turned even my worst ideas into works of genius.
 Now, every note I write without him feels like a mistake.
 How will I ever know if I am anything apart from him?

 I remembered a passage from one of our favorite songs.
 We called that part “Irretrievably Lost Imagination.”
 It stoked a fire of imagination within me, my fingers eager to add the experience of another thousand days of life into the passage.
-But, as I soon sensed, I could no longer play without subconsciously adding the experience of one day that seemed to overshadow all the others.
+But, as I soon sensed, I could no longer play without subconsciously adding the experience of one day whose meaning seemed to overshadow all the others.
 Literally, in a sense, as it felt like everything I had imagined those thousand days had, in an instant, been irretrievably lost.

 I kept composing without knowing why I was still even trying.
-What little I could see from the light of the candle was blurring, and at first I thought it was the smoke, until I realized that as my focus continued to wane, each note grew more distorted until the sound coagulated into a haze so thick that my senses were beginning to erode away.
+What little I could see from the light of the candle was blurring.
+At first I thought it was the smoke, until I realized that as my focus continued to wane, each note grew more distorted until the sound coagulated into a haze so thick that my senses were beginning to erode away.
 For the first time, I contemplated whether I was still sane – or whether this was the dream, and whenever I closed my eyes was when I lived in reality.

 I felt the mysterious ticking noise grow weaker, and wondered if it was really coming to an end, or if it was just my senses failing completely.
 I still couldn’t tell as my head slowly inched downwards like a dying tree branch in the desert heat.